Our easy Thermomix Chocolate Coconut Balls take just 4 ingredients to make... and are perfect for lunch boxes!

 - Roll heaped teaspoons of the mixture into balls.

 - Roll in the extra coconut to coat.
+Chill in the fridge.

-- Store in an airtight container for up to a week.
+- Storage – Store the chocolate coconut balls in an airtight container for up to 1 week.